everyonelovespepsicola/Sovereign_Deploy/README.md

 2. **Build**: Run `.\publish.ps1` in an elevated PowerShell window.
 3. **Deploy**: Mount the resulting `output\Sovereign_WinPE.iso` onto a Virtual Machine or flash it to a USB drive using Ventoy.
 4. **Install**: Boot into WinPE, fill out the user credentials in the Sovereign GUI, select your target drive, and click **DEPLOY OS**.
 The system will install, seamlessly skip the OOBE setup, and drop you onto your fully debloated Sovereign OS desktop.

+> [!NOTE]
+> **Environment Lock Enabled**
+> The Sovereign Installer features an advanced context-aware execution lock.
+If you launch the GUI on your live main machine, the **Deployment** module (which wipes disks) is completely locked out.
+Conversely, if you boot from the WinPE ISO, the **Live Tweaker** module is disabled until Windows initializes.
+This makes the compiled `.exe` 100% safe to run natively on any host system.